eb8ga/roversa2/README.md

 |micro:bit                |v2                                                |17287           |1       |$16.50    |$16.50     |[https://www.sparkfun.com/products/17287](https://www.sparkfun.com/products/17287)|
 |                         |                                                  |                |        |          |           |                                                                                  |
 |                         |                                                  |                |        |TOTAL     |$35.44     |                                                                                  |

-*Note: You can use medium CA glue to fasten the servo horns and the ball bearing mount if you don't want to deal with screws.
-The servos also come with screws, but are 8mm length and will poke through the chassis.*